WestDRI/slides/content/r_gis_brc/_index.md

 <center>We will use data in `RGI60-02.16664_thickness.tif` from the {{<a "https://www.research-collection.ethz.ch/handle/20.500.11850/315707" "ETH Zürich Research Collection">}}</center>
 {{<br size="1">}}
-<center>which corresponds to the area of Glacier National Park, MT</center>
+<center>which corresponds to one of the glaciers (Agassiz Glacier) of Glacier National Park</center>
 {{<br size="2">}}

 ---